-Termination — sometimes called firing — is a disciplinary action we take when a contractor makes repeated mistakes or performs some fireable offense.
+Termination—sometimes called firing—is a disciplinary action we take when a contractor makes repeated mistakes or performs some fireable offense.
 If you are terminated from CopyPress for a specific role, you will not be eligible for any other position.
-For instance, if you are a Writer and plagiarize an article, you will be terminated and will, therefore, be unable to complete any future work as a writer, editor, or any other freelance position in our community.
+For instance, plagiarizing an article will result in immediate termination, and you will be unable to complete any future work as a Writer, Editor, or any other freelance position in our community.

 What Is a Fireable Offense?

 CopyPress has full discretion to terminate a contractor at any time, whether the offense is listed below or not.
 Moreover, repeated warnings can result in termination.
 The list below is not exclusive: